KKUPC/CliNaP-M_April2022/README.md

 | 16:30-16:50 | Day 3 Exit Ticket and further disussion |
 | 16:50-17:00 | Closing ceremony |

+**Note** If you need help installing software in your own laptop, please let any of the instructors know during coffee break or lunch break, or any gaps during the workshop.

 ## Organising team
 ![](figures/organisers3.png)